Online Certification Courses

 Certification in Practice of CAE - Structural Finite Element Analysis

-These certification courses are targeted toward engineers currently in the workforce who desire more formal exposure to CAE tools available in their workplace.
+These certification courses are targeted toward engineers in the workforce who desire more formal exposure to CAE tools.

 Consisting of a series of noncredit courses, each series can be completed within two semesters and serves as a foundation for engineers who want to implement CAE tools effectively into their workflow.
 The program is entirely online to offer flexibility for working professionals.